SiyuChenOxf/SiyuChenOxf.github.io/aboutme.md

 My work had a strong translational component; I worked with international public health consortia, organisations and ministry of health.
 I led a COVID-19 testing evaluation program in England partnering with the UK Health Security Agency and animated a multi-center European study of arboviruses.

-- A multi-scale modelling method
+- A multi-scale modelling method: combining within- and between- host viral and serologic dynamics to build resilient surveillance
-- A participatory modelling approach
+- A participatory modelling approach: bringing sophisticated modelling techniques with local context and global version
-- International collaboration networks
+- International collaboration networks: One World, One Dream & One Health

 ![map1](https://SiyuChenOxf.github.io/assets/img/map1.png)